Gabriel-Denys/UbiWP-Admin-Theme/README.md

 The theme was tested on various screen sizes including phones and tablets, making for a great user experience.

 Many features such as custom profile pictures or simpified menus for shop managers are still work in progress and are not available in this beta.
+It's important to note that the Screen Meta options was removed from the beta but will be added in an upcoming version.

 ## Intallation
 This is simply a WordPress Plugin.
 All you have to do is download this repository as a Zip and install it as you would install any other plugin.